 When benzodiazepines are taken regularly for a period longer than four weeks, dependence can develop.
 Anytime an individual becomes dependent on benzodiazepines, he or she should undergo a detoxification process to ensure a safe withdrawal from the drug(s).

 Why is Benzodiazepine Detox Necessary?

-Because benzodiazepines have strong effects on GABA in the brain, prolonged and regular use of these drugs can quickly lead to physiological dependence.
+Because benzodiazepines have substantial effects on GABA in the brain, prolonged and regular use of these drugs can quickly lead to physiological dependence.
 While this is not necessarily equivalent to addiction, dependence on benzodiazepines can lead to severe and potentially dangerous withdrawal, when attempted without the consultation and supervision of a medical doctor.

 Like most psychoactive drugs, benzodiazepines alter the function of the brain by enhancing GABA, an inhibitor neurotransmitter responsible for calmness and relaxation.
 Upon withdrawal from benzodiazepines, a rebound effect can occur, which mimics the very symptoms for which the drug is intended to treat.
-Depending on the individual, and the amount and length of benzodiazepine use, the rebound symptoms can vary from mild to very severe and life threatening.
+Depending on the individual, and the amount and length of benzodiazepine use, the rebound symptoms can vary from mild to very severe and life-threatening.

 Some of these rebound symptoms can be:

 - Panic attacks

 - Hand tremors